chloekeenan/Project-2/README.md

 **Game Results**
 - The scores are recorded in the two score boxes, which are clearly designated in an outline color that corresponds to the game field's icon colors.

 # Future Features

+- I'd like to add a multiplayer mode to the game, so the user can play against either a human or a machine.

 # Testing